The Monster and the Girl: Plot

-The film revolves around a small-town church organist named Scot Webster (Philip Terry) attempting to save his sister, Susan (Ellen Drew) from the clutches of big city gangster W. S. Bruhl (Paul Lukas).
-When one of Bruhl's gang members is double-crossed in Bruhl's rented room, and killed by a gunman, the man tosses him the gun and disappears.
-Scot is tried and executed.
-A scientist (George Zucco) salvages his brain and transplants it into a gorilla.
-Using the strength of his new, bestial body, Webster begins stalking the gangsters to exact his revenge.
+The film revolves around a small-town church-organist named Scott Webster (Philip Terry) attempting to save his sister, Susan (Ellen Drew) from the clutches of big city gangster W. S. Bruhl (Paul Lukas).
+Scott is framed for the murder of one of Bruhl's gang and sentenced to execution.
+A scientist (George Zucco) salvages Scott's brain and transplants it into a gorilla.
+Using the strength of his new bestial body, Scott begins stalking the gangsters to exact his revenge.

 Cast

 Production

-The Monster and the Girl was developed under the title of Dead On Arrival and was written as D.O.A..
+The Monster and the Girl was developed under the title of Dead On Arrival (written as D.O.A.).
 After the release of Michael Curtiz's film The Walking Dead in 1936, a few films combined genre themes of crime films and science-fiction horror.
-These included The Man They Could Not Hang, Before I Hang, and Black Friday all which starred Boris Karloff and featured individuals who return from being dead to exact revenge.
-The Monster and the Girl used these themes but applied it to a monster movie theme for The Monster and the Girl.
+These included The Man They Could Not Hang, Before I Hang and Black Friday, all of which featured individuals who return from the dead to exact revenge.
+The Monster and the Girl used this theme but applied it to a monster movie.

-The censorship board rejected original story ideas due to the plot dealing with white slavery and homicide.
+The censorship board rejected the original story due to plot elements of white slavery and homicide.
 The script was changed to imply Susan's entrapment by Munn.
 This also changed Susan being forced into prostitution and working as a bar hostess to pay off the debt for her apartment.
 The film went into production in Late July and finished filming in late August 1940.